debruine/shinyintro/docs/01_first_app.md

 2. Choose `Shiny Web Application` as the project type.

-3. I like to put all of my apps in the same directory\`, but it doesn't matter where you save it.
+3. I like to put all of my apps in the same <a class='glossary' target='_blank' title='A collection or “folder” of files on a computer.' href='https://psyteachr.github.io/glossary/d#directory'>directory</a>, but it doesn't matter where you save it.

 4. Your RStudio interface should look like this now.
 You don't have to do anything else at this step.